hiptest/api-dashboard-tutorial/hiptest-api-dashboard-tutorial.md

 ### Authentication

-Before anything else we'll need to authenticate and to generate credentials to be able to use the API.
+Before anything else we will need to authenticate and to generate credentials to be able to use the API.
 However it is not available to free, non open-source subscription.
 If you would like to test it but only benefit from a free pack you can eventually create a new account to benefit of a 30 days trial period.